WHO WE ARE

 CollegeFit began as a simple idea: make finding the right college fit easier for every student.
 The summer after her freshman year of college, President and Founder Tara Nored applied for the Changemaker Catalyst Award at Tulane University's Taylor Center for Social Innovation and Design Thinking.
 This grant funds initiatives related to social innovation and social entrepreneurship.
 Because of this grant, CollegeFit was able to start a social media campaign, create a website, and file for non-profit status.
 Now that the new school year has started, we have elected our 2019-2020 board!
 See below for our bios, and check out the Taylor Blog for more information about how this award has impacted CollegeFit and changed lives.
 We can't wait to see what this year brings!

-Originally from Houston, Texas, Tara is a sophomore at Tulane University majoring in Political Science with a concentration in International Development and a minor in Business Management.
+Originally from Cranford, New Jersey, Ellie is a junior at Tulane University majoring in Public Health and Neuroscience.
 As the President of CollegeFit, she oversees all operations.

-As Mentorship Chair, Michelle acts as a liaison between mentors and the general board.
+As Mentorship Chair, Anika acts as a liaison between mentors and the general board.
 She regularly checks-in with all mentor and mentee pairs, facilitates the mentor matching process, and complies bi-annual mentorship status reports.
-Originally from Montebello, New York, Michelle is a current sophomore at Tulane University majoring in History on a Pre-med track.
-She also specializes in Community Service and Outreach.
-Apart from her studies, Michelle is a member of the Community Service Fellowship, a member of Swim for Success, and a member of the Newcomb Big/Little program.
+Originally from Edmond, Oklahoma, Anika is a current sophomore at Tulane University majoring in Neuroscience on a Pre-med track.
+She is also involved in Tulane University Neuroscience Association and Women in Science.